Location: Landrum Academic Center 500

 Department Coordinator: Julie Hess

-Full-Time Faculty: John Alberti, Janel Bloch, Nancy Bowers, Thomas Bowers, Jennifer Cellio, Jonathan S. Cullick, Emily Detmer-Goebel, Donelle Dreese, Andrea Gazzaniga, Steven J. Gores, Barclay Green, Jessica Hindman, Parmita Kapadia, Roxanne Kent-Drury, Tonya Krouse, Kelly Moffett, Tamara F. O’Callaghan, Ernest Smith, Paige Byam Soliday, Robert K. Wallace, Gary Walton, Chris Wilkey, Kristine A. Yohe
+Full-Time Faculty: John Alberti, Janel Bloch, Nancy Bowers, Thomas Bowers, Jennifer Cellio, Jonathan S. Cullick, Emily Detmer-Goebel, Donelle Dreese, Andrea Gazzaniga, Steven J. Gores, Barclay Green, Jessica Hindman, Parmita Kapadia, Roxanne Kent-Drury, Nancy Kersell, Tonya Krouse, Andrew P. Miller, Kelly Moffett, Tamara F. O’Callaghan, Danielle Roemer, Ernest Smith, Paige Byam Soliday, Robert K. Wallace, Gary Walton, Chris Wilkey, Kristine A. Yohe

 Thinking about the discipline: English programs promote critical, creative, and reflective expression in the English language.
 Students in the English program engage with diverse literary texts and cultural texts, and they learn and practice critical reading and effective writing.
 In addition to these skills, students seeking secondary teaching certification in English learn and practice the most up-to-date pedagogical theories and methods.